BBC iPlayer

 BBC iPlayer (stylised as iPLAYER or BBC iPLAYER) is a video on demand service from the BBC.
-The service is available on a wide range of devices, including mobile phones and tablets, personal computers and smart televisions. iPlayer services delivered to UK-based viewers feature no commercial advertising.
+The service is available over-the-top on a wide range of devices, including mobile phones and tablets, personal computers and smart televisions. iPlayer services delivered to UK-based viewers are free from commercial advertising.
+To use the service, a valid TV Licence is required by law.

 The terms BBC iPlayer, iPlayer, and BBC Media Player refer to various methods of viewing or listening to the same content.
-Viewing or recording live television broadcasts from any UK broadcaster or viewing BBC TV catch-up or BBC TV on-demand programmes in the UK without a TV licence is a criminal offence.
+BBC iPlayer launched in 2007.
+Previously, a separate BBC iPlayer Radio brand was used for radio services but this was replaced with BBC Sounds in 2018.
+The current logo and rebranding to "iPLAYER" has been in use since 2021.